 Let’s discuss those dreaded – and mostly ineffective – performance reviews.
-In our most recent blog, I talked about the importance of informal feedback and how without regular, casual conversations on what an employee does well or could improve upon, then any formal feedback – like performance reviews – will miss out on a great opportunity to positively impact your culture and employee experience.
+In our one of our Culture Hacker blogs, I talked about the importance of informal feedback and how without regular, casual conversations on what an employee does well or could improve upon, then any formal feedback – like performance reviews – will miss out on a great opportunity to positively impact your culture and employee experience.

 It’s clearly time to rethink the formal review.
 This doesn’t mean to throw it out completely – FastCompany surveyed a large population of Millennials, and they found that 70% of them do want to have a formal review process in place, just in a different way.
 So what changes need to be made?